MA Music part 1

 If your degree or background is not in Music, we strongly recommend that you complete the preparatory work listed below.

 If you do not already hold an honours degree or equivalent with at least a 2:1 classification, you will be asked to demonstrate your preparedness for the module in other ways.
-You should undertake study of the free OpenLearn course An introduction to music research and submit an essay of between 1,000 and 1,500 words on a topic of your choice, making use of what you have learned in at least one section of this course.
-You may instead submit an essay of a similar length that you have already written on any other arts and humanities subject.
-Your essay will be assessed on its written clarity and structure, rather than its subject matter.
+You should undertake studying the free OpenLearn course Introducing music research and submit an essay of between 1,000 and 1,500 words on a topic of your choice, making use of what you have learned in at least one section of this course.
+You may instead submit an essay of a similar length to the one you have already written on any other arts and humanities subject.
+Your essay will be assessed on its written clarity and structure rather than its subject matter.
 Your essay can be submitted alongside evidence of previous study at the point of registration.
 If you are unfamiliar with scholarly writing and academic practice, particularly regarding referencing, you should also study the free OpenLearn course Succeeding in postgraduate study.

 It is expected that your spoken and written English will also be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 7 under the International English Language testing system (IELTS).